 - Availability of apprenticeships where an individual learns first hand from a professional while working on the job

 - Combination of in-school and on-the-job training approach maximizes learning in real world situations

 - You can complete an apprenticeship within 3 years.

 - Work and skill-specific training where graduates immediately secure jobs

 - Better starting wages compared to non-trade starting jobs with better long term earning potential

 - Involves a high degree of diagnostic and problem solving skills while working under pressure

 - According to Skills Canada, the average annual salary for a skilled tradesperson is 25 per cent higher than the average Canadian wage.

 - Research from Statistics Canada reported that between 2000 and 2011, the average weekly wages of full-time workers aged 25 to 34 with trades certificates grew by 14%, while bachelor degree holders saw their wage growth slow to 1%.

-- On February 4, 2015, Government of Canada announced a new Canada Apprentice loan offering interest-free loans to help registered apprentices with the cost of their training.
+- Government of Canada offers many financial assistance programs such as the Canada Apprentice loan offering interest-free loans to help registered apprentices with the cost of their training.
 Apprentices registered in a Red Seal trade apprenticeship can apply for interest-free loans up to $4,000 per period of technical training.
 Interest charges and repayment of the Canada Apprentice Loan will not begin until after loan recipients complete or terminate their apprenticeship training program.